JoshOrndorff/recipes/text/3-entrees/fees.md

 More complex polynomials can also be used.
 When using complex polynomials, it is unlikely that your logic will be reused among multiple chains, so it is generally not worth the overhead of making the coefficients configurable.
-The `QuadraticWeightToFee` demonstrate a 2nd degree polynomial with hard-coded non-integer signed coefficients.
+The `QuadraticWeightToFee` demonstrates a 2nd-degree polynomial with hard-coded non-integer signed coefficients.

 ```rust, ignore